Remyvts11/yes-chef-pm2/README.md

  ### Java Script code validated using: https://codebeautify.org/jsvalidate
  ![style.js]()

- A detailed explination of how the site meets the identified needs and wants found in the user stories :
+ ### How the game meets the identified needs and wants found in the user stories :

  * As a player of the game that is working for the resturant -As an employee that works in the kitchen I want to be able to learn ehat ingredients go in the new recipes in a fun way